Many ITAA members discover they have a problem with social media. Here are some questions to help you understand if this is true for you.

 - Do you intend to go on social media for something specific, and then realize later that you have spent most of your time watching videos, photos, memes or humor that you weren’t intending to and weren’t related to what you are intending to accomplish in life?
-While having fun is a valid goal in life, and brief breaks can help you be more productive, having fun when you needed to be driving to work, or studying for an exam is hurting what you need to accomplish.

 - Do you find yourself following attractive or important people on social media to make up for your lack of connection in real life?

 - Do you spend a lot of time interacting with people on the Internet that you are uncomfortable talking to in person?

 - Are you distracted and disengaged when you are around people you say you value and that you enjoy their company?